 Separate central shower facilities are available for male and female Scouts and leaders.
 Shower times at all comfort stations will be posted.
 Please enforce the separate shower times in the interest of Youth Protection.
-Each campsite will be responsible for the cleanliness of the closest comfort station on specified days.
-The schedule will be posted.

 The posted hours for use of the comfort stations MUST be observed.